desaisb3/angular-dotnet-agentify/README.md

 # Contribute
 Help us imporve by contributing some of these features:
 *  Create a search bar within the user list.
 *  Indicate when a user leaves.
-Print "User_First_Name User_Last_Name has left the chat" within the chat window.
+Print "User has left the chat" within the chat window.